jmarckel/get-er-done/README.md

 #### Authentication<a href="#authentication" class="headerlink" title="Permalink to this headline">¶</a>

-In the GetErDone API, the resource owner’s identity is authenticated by examining and validating the OAuth2 Access Token provided in the HTTP Authorization header.
+In the GetErDone-API, the resource owner’s identity is authenticated by examining and validating the OAuth2 Access Token provided in the HTTP Authorization header.

 The Access Token is an encoded JSON Web Token (JWT).
 The GetErDone API decodes the JWT using the ‘python-jose’ toolkit.
 In the decoding process the toolkit will download public cryptographic keys from Auth0, using them to verify an RS256 signature embedded in the JWT.
 Once the signature is verified, the payload of the JWT can be trusted as authentic.

 #### Authorization<a href="#authorization" class="headerlink" title="Permalink to this headline">¶</a>

-The GetErDone API, as the resource server, will grant the resource owner access to operations on their resources based on Authorization information contained within the set of “claims” made in the verified Access Token.
+The GetErDone-API, as the resource server, will grant the resource owner access to operations on their resources based on Authorization information contained within the set of “claims” made in the verified Access Token.
 These claims include information about the user, including the operations they are allowed to perform.
 The claim used by the resource server to determine a resource owner is authorized to access an operation is called “scope”.

-The GetErDone API provides access using the following scopes: ‘read:tasks’, ‘write:tasks’, ‘assign:tasks’, and ‘delete:tasks’.
+The GetErDone-API provides access using the following scopes:

+> -   read:tasks
+> -   write:tasks
+> -   assign:tasks
+> -   delete:tasks
+>
 The GetErDone SPA makes use of the ‘read:tasks’ and ‘write:tasks’ scopes to allow a user to view, update, and create new tasks for themselves.
 The GetErDone WebApp uses the additional ‘assign:tasks’, and ‘delete:tasks’ to allow users with these scopes to assign tasks to others, or delete them once they are completed.

 The GetErDone suite makes use of Auth0 Rules to filter the scopes available to individual users.